 Once the Acronis start up environment is displayed as shown below, plug in your large external hard drive that you are planning to backup to.

 Then select Acronis True Image (see 1 below)

 Browse and select the entire disk drive that you want to backup (see 3 below), in this instance its easy as there is only one disk drive.
 You will have to look carefully at the disks to see which need to be backed up, note that your USB backup drive will show here as well and you don't want to include that in the backup.
 Note also the a windows install normal includes two or more disk "partitions".
 Again backup the entire disk drive, not just the partitions.

 Select the location for the backup file this will be your external backup drive (see 5 below).
 It could also be a network location in a more advanced scenario.
 Rename the backup in a way that will still make sense in a year from now and click next.

 Click proceed and wait for the backup to complete (see 8 below)

 For advanced options such as splitting the backup to DVD sized chunks for easy and low cost archival click 7 below (for advanced users).

 For a solid sate hard drive (SSD) and USB 3 hard drive and computer the backup may be done in as little as 10 minutes.
 On older equipment or when there is a significant amount of data the process may take hours or overnight.

-Once the backup has completed remove the CD/DVD or USB from the computer and restart.
+Once the backup has completed remove all the CD/DVD & USB drives from the computer and restart.
 Label the backup and store in a secure location.

 digitalwelcomemat now has a blog!